 How much storage capacity do you need for your heat pump?

-Do you want to get the most out of the combination of a home battery and a heat pump?
+Do you really want to get the most out of the combination of a home battery and a heat pump?
 Then there are a few smart strategies you can apply:

 Use a smart energy management system that prioritizes the battery.